angular-architects/module-federation-plugin/MIGRATION_GUIDE.md

 # Migration guide

 The goal of this small guide is to show the major differences between Native federation v3 and v4.
-This guide is only for people who want to mess around with the **beta** release and expects a (monorepo) setup that contains 1 or multiple Angular micro frontends.
+This guide is only for people who want to mess around with the **beta** release, and it expects a (monorepo) setup that contains 1 or multiple Angular micro frontends.

 ## 0. Removing cache

-Just to be sure, make sure to delete these folders to avoid corrupted caches:
+Just to be sure, delete these folders to avoid corrupted caches:

 ```
 📁 /